 Christian Service Requirement

 Our typical requirement for students is 80 hours of service prior to graduation, with a recommendation of completing at least 20 hours per year.
-However, due to the 2020 stay at home order, we have reduced that number to 70 for the classes of 2021, 2022, 2023.
+However, due to the 2020 stay-at-home order, we have reduced that number to 70 for the classes of 2020, 2021, 2022, and 2023.
 Hours are logged through an online account at x2vol.com.
 All service must be completed outside of the school day.
 Usually, we would require that service happen through an outside agency, but due to COVID-19 restrictions we are temporarily allowing:

 When can incoming freshmen begin logging service hours?